 The VIP area has its own private pool and is surrounded by luxurious gazebos that are perfect for entertaining a crowd.
 Central to it all is the DJ booth.
 Savaya’s line-up of international talent is bound to be a magnet for the switched on and the tuned-in, something the group is well known for internationally.

 Besides a large selection of wine, champagne, beer and bespoke cocktails, Savaya offers a full menu of beachside classics alongside a delicious Japanese menu that offers a hint of what diners will find at Sake no Hana, the signature restaurant that overlooks the club.

 Sake no Hana is a modern Japanese restaurant that has already won the hearts of some of the world’s toughest audiences.
 Their restaurant in Mayfair, London, hosts a discerning crowd daily and is highly recommended for lovers of Japanese food.

 At Sake no Hana, a Japanese master chef has designed the menu, another Japanese chef oversees the daily menu.
 General manager, Christian, walks the floor like the professional he is, making suggestions from the menu that brings some of the world’s most beautiful ingredients to the table.
 From the creamy, fresh Hamachi sashimi dressed simply with freshly grated wasabi and a truffle ponzu dipping sauce, to incredible Alaskan king crab burnished with a chili gratin, this is a menu for celebrating.

-Music is central to the Omnia experience.
-The group works with many of the top names in the entertainment business so expect a steady rotation of world class DJs appearing on the schedule.
+Music is central to the Savaya experience.
+The group works with many of the top names in the entertainment business so expect a steady rotation of world-class DJs appearing on the schedule.
 The DJ booth is located at the centre of the club and the music system is designed to reach the farthest corners of the club.
-Rather than overwhelming, the music program is designed specifically with Omnia Bali in mind.
+Rather than overwhelming, the music program is designed specifically with Savaya Bali in mind.